 the legacy of my children (i.e. knowing that they have the values that Mr. YT and I stand for).

 I guess a Eulogy List can be considered an Intentional Life list.
-When you list the values your family has, and then are intentional with all time based upon that list, it’s much easier to know that you’re living the best way you know how.
+When you list the values your family has, and are intentional with your time (based on that list), it’s much easier to know that you’re living in line with your values.
 If you want to be intentional with making eye contact and focusing on your children, you’re going to have to turn off the TV or put down the cleaning list and instead play a board game or throw a baseball (<- a sermon to myself).

 There will always be seasons of life.
 And I’m definitely not as guru on time management, let that be known.
 Your values for your eulogy list may not be mine.
 I value Christ and so I deeply hope that my faith impacted another!

 I do know that I need to get away from the “what am I doing for me?” mentality that so permeates our country and consider more of “what helps others?
 What is my contribution here?” thinking.

 Even though I love to travel and write about travel, my #1 treasure is people.
 I guess I know the start of my Eulogy List…

 What do you think?
 Do you have a Eulogy List or a Bucket List?
 Are you more apt to make a Eulogy List now?

 My grandma’s Bible was full of her sermon notes and underlines and highlights.
 It is a treasured book to our family as we see her heart through the notes and markings that she made.
 Here is a blog about being intentional with the Bible you leave behind!
 I love this idea – and I would have more fun doing this than a scrapbook.